-A Neighborhood Village Commercial area is proposed along Warrior Drive, adjacent to the intersection of Warrior Drive and Tasker Road.
-This small scale commercial area is sensitive to the existing residential character of the area, in particular the scale of the adjacent neighborhoods, yet seeks to build upon the existing commercial character of this intersection.
+The Warrior and Tasker Neighborhood Village proposed along Warrior Drive, adjacent to the intersection of Warrior Drive and Tasker Road.
+This small-scale commercial area is sensitive to the existing residential character of the area, in particular the scale of the adjacent neighborhoods, yet seeks to build upon the existing commercial character of this intersection.
 The commercial land uses shall be of a general scale and context similar to projects such as Creekside.
 High quality building and site design is a priority.
-Accessory residential uses are only permitted as an accessory component of the neighborhood village commercial land uses within the core area.
+Residential uses are only permitted as an accessory component of the neighborhood village commercial land uses within the core area.